garrandall/popular-music-data/tracks/poppin--chris-brown-jay-biz.md

 She talking that talk just l-l-like I like it
 She keep it on and, poppin
 Shawty keep it on and poppin
-Ooh, oooh, ooh yeah
+Oh, ohoh yeah
 Shawty, shawty
 The way you wearing that top got yo boy so hot
 Aint no mistaking, playing, or faking,
 You got me open and waitin, and poppin
-You keep me on and poppin oooooh, oooooooh
+You keep me on and poppin ohoh

 Shawty, shawty
 She wearing her hair